ETS-Android4/OrbitalLeVoyage/README.md

     * Attached with brief details such as descriptions and address
     * Users can post reviews and ratings of the attractions
     * Attractions will be categorised according to type (eg. Play, Shop, See, Experience)
-    * Attractions will also be ranked according to reviews
 5. A ***Restaurant Search*** feature
     * Attached with brief descriptions such as popular menus and address
     * Users can post reviews and ratings
-    * Restaurants nearby feature to search for restaurants based on their location
 6. ***Checklist*** feature for users to check their to-do tasks or to identify missing items in the users’ packing list.
 7. ***Notes*** provides a platform for users to write down any other information they want
 8. Displaying one selected week of ***Weather Forecast*** for an area in a country.